A house may be the largest asset you’ll ever own. Between buying a home and selling it, it's important to make smart decisions.

 6. Finishing the basement If you don’t have a finished basement, transforming your underground space into a home gym, playroom or recreation room can be a good idea.
 Take your basement up another notch by adding another bathroom, if you have the plumbing in place.

 7. Hiring an inspector You aren’t required to hire a home inspector when you buy a home.
-But doing so can save you money and stress later on.
+But doing so, and knowing how to read the inspection report, can save you money and stress later on.
 An inspector can identify major and minor issues with a new home, helping you make a more confident buying decision and avoid surprise repairs in the future.

 The average cost of a home inspector is $315, according to HomeAdvisor.
 Most homeowners believe dishing out the extra cash for an inspection was worth it.